Super Scope: Functionality

 The Super Scope makes use of the scanning process used in cathode-ray-tube monitors, as CRTs were the only widely used TV monitors until the early 2000s.
 On a CRT, the screen is drawn by a scanning electron beam that travels horizontally across each line of the screen from top to bottom.
 A fast photodiode will see any particular area of the screen illuminated only briefly as that point is scanned, while the human eye will see a consistent image due to persistence of vision.

 The Super Scope interprets this by outputting a 0 signal when it sees the television raster scan and a 1 signal when it does not.
 Inside the console, this signal is delivered to the PPU, which notes which screen pixel it is outputting at the moment the signal transitions from 1 to 0.
 At the end of the frame, the game software can retrieve this stored position to determine where on the screen the gun was aimed.
 Most licensed Super Scope games include a calibration mode to account for both electrical delays and maladjustment of the gunsight.

 The Super Scope ignores red light, as do many guns of this type because red phosphors have a much slower rate of decay than green or blue phosphors.
 Since the Super Scope depends on the short persistence and scan pattern of CRT pixels, it will not function with modern displays (such as plasma screens or LCDs) that continuously light each pixel.

 History

-The Super Scope was released in North America and the PAL region in 1992, followed by a limited release in Japan in 1993.
+The Super Scope was released in North America in 1992, followed by releases in Japan and the PAL region in 1993.
 The peripheral came bundled with the video game Super Scope 6, which was created to demonstrate the device's functionality.

 Compatible games

-Only 12 games were released that featured Super Scope compatibility, half of which required the accessory for play.
+Only 12 games were released that feature Super Scope compatibility, half of which require the accessory for play.
 Certain games released after the Super Scope—such as Yoshi's Island and Kirby Super Star—display a warning message indicating that the game is incompatible if it detects the receiver is plugged in.